Easey Street murders: Investigation

-Police believe that Armstrong and Bartlett were both killed on the night of 10 January 1977.
-The women had been stabbed multiple times – Armstrong 29 times and Bartlett 55 times.
-Armstrong's body was found on her bed whereas Bartlett's was found in the hallway near the front door (which was next to Armstrong's bedroom).
+When the police arrived, Armstrong was found on the floor of her bedroom, at the very front of the house, having been stabbed 27 times and sexually assaulted at some time after her death.
+Bartlett was found face down near the front door, just outside Armstrong’s bedroom, with 55 stab wounds, and showed signs of self-defence and attempts to escape.
+The bathtub and towels near the back of the house showed evidence that the perpetrator had attempted to clean up before leaving via the back door.

-When detectives investigated, there were no signs of forced entry – though a footprint on the front window sill indicated a possible entry point.
-They also noted that the killer had cleaned up in the bathroom after the killings and exited via the back door and the lane-way gate, leaving them both open.
+There were no signs of forced entry – though a footprint on the front window sill indicated a possible entry point.
 The kitchen light was left on and a murder weapon was not found.
-A note from Armstrong's new boyfriend, who had visited the property with his brother (who was Bartlett's sister's boyfriend) via the back door on 12 January at around 8:30 pm was also found on the kitchen table.
+A note from Armstrong's boyfriend, who had visited the property with his brother after the murders took place, was also found on the kitchen table.
+Another note pinned to the front door, regarding the lost puppy, was also there.

-Police eventually established a list of 130 'persons of interest' related to the case.
+Victoria Police eventually established a list of 130 'persons of interest' related to the case.
 The list included construction workers who were in the process of building at 365 Hoddle Street, the property behind the house.
 Media also reported that the women had been sexually assaulted as well.
 Armstrong had been raped postmortem and a semen sample was found at the scene.
-In 1999, detectives DNA tested the case's eight prime suspects, one of whom had returned to the UK, without success.
+In 1999 detectives DNA tested the case's eight prime suspects, one of whom had returned to the UK, without success.

-The murders were later linked to the disappearance and probable murder of Julie Garciacelay, a librarian originally from Stockton, United States.
+The murders were later linked to the disappearance and murder of Julie Garciacelay, a librarian originally from Stockton, California.
 Garciacelay had disappeared from her North Melbourne, Victoria apartment on 1 July 1975.
-The suspect in that case, a crime reporter and work friend of Garciacelay at Truth, had been staying in the house next to the Easey Street killings on the night of the attacks.
+One suspect in that case, a crime reporter and work friend of Garciacelay at Truth, had been staying in the house next to the Easey Street killings on the night of the attacks.

-However, despite investigations by a team of sixteen detectives, the case quickly went cold and the murders remain unsolved.
+However, despite investigations by a team of sixteen detectives, the case quickly went cold and the murders remained unsolved.
+A year after the attacks, a reward of $50,000 was offered.
 In 2011, however, the case was quietly re-opened under the supervision of the detective Ron Iddles.
-On 15 January 2017, forty years after the murders, Victoria Police offered a reward of up to $1 million for information leading to the apprehension and subsequent conviction of the person or persons responsible for the attacks.
+On 15 January 2017 forty years after the murders, police offered a reward of up to $1 million for information leading to the apprehension and subsequent conviction of the person or persons responsible for the attacks.